Installing Development Tools

 julia>

-We won't go into every feature that the REPL provides, however here is a quick list that most Julia users should know to make the most of this shell:
+Not every feature that the REPL provides will be shown, however here is a quick list that most Julia users should know to make the most of this shell:

 • There are 5 Julia REPL modes that serve separate purposes: